IntiRuizC/BlackTelperion/README.md

 For questions or issues:
 - Create an issue in this repository
-- Contact the Spectral Processing Team via Slack (#spectral-processing)
+- Contact the Spectral Processing Team

 ## Future Development

 - Additional satellite platforms integration
-- Advanced atmospheric correction algorithms
 - Deep learning-based feature extraction
 - Cloud-optimized processing pipelines
-- Integration with our data warehouse